scottishgovernment/economicactionplan.mygov.scot/pages/innovation/7-data-driven.md

 Our investment in The Data Lab and Censis will promote digitisation across our industries and help address the digital and data skills gap.

-We will commit up to £10 million for the Digital Health and Care Institute to continue their work driving innovation within this fast growing sector.
+We have committed up to £10 million for the Digital Health and Care Institute to continue their work driving innovation within this fast growing sector.

 Since 2014, we have provided Skills Development Scotland with £10.5 million to deliver a digital skills programme including support for CodeClan, an industry-led digital skills academy.
 Courses are being delivered in Edinburgh, Inverness and Glasgow.
 Organisations like CodeClan are changing the fortunes of many.

 Our £36 million Digital Growth Fund has kicked off with interest free loans to businesses wanting to invest in digital equipment and skills.
 And we are supporting our Digital Boost programme to give advice and support that improves the level of digital maturity amongst businesses in every part of Scotland.